AdobeDocs/commerce-operations.en/help/release/beta.md

 ---
 # Adobe Commerce beta releases

+Adobe Commerce beta programs are a way for merchants to get access to prerelease features and code, provide feedback, and guide the future of Adobe Commerce.
+Beta programs may be of two kinds

-Beginning in June 2023 and going forward, Adobe will release public betas for patch releases ("beta releases").
-Beta releases are available to all Adobe Commerce customers and partners prior to general availability (GA) and include security, compliance, performance, and high-priority quality fixes.
+- Public Beta: A public beta program is available to all Adobe Commerce customers and partners
+- Private Bata: A private beta program may require an approval based on qualifying criteria in order to participate

 >[!IMPORTANT]
 >
 >Beta releases may contain defects and are provided "AS IS" without warranty of any kind.
 Adobe will have no obligation to maintain, correct, update, change, modify or otherwise support (via Adobe Support Services or otherwise) the beta releases.
 Customers are advised to use caution and not to rely in any way on the correct functioning or performance of the beta releases and/or any accompanying documentation or materials.
+Features and APIs in beta are subject to change without notice.
 Accordingly, any use of the beta releases is entirely at the customer's own risk.

-## Release contents
+## Benefits of participating

+Getting early access to features we are developing, provides merchants and partners with the ability to provide feedback to shape the product as well as prepare to adopt new capabilities in advance of the general availability date.

+# Current Beta Programs

+## IBM Sterling Order Management System Integration (Private Beta)
+This pre-built integration with IBM Sterling Order Management enables Adobe Commerce customers to get started with advanced order management capabilities powered by IBM Sterling OMS.
+With this integration merchants get:
+- Real-time visibility into inventory levels and accurate delivery dates for your customers.
+- Automated sourcing for orders based on configurable rules, so you can optimize your fulfillment network and inventory.
+- A universal view of orders across channels from a single dashboard so your support teams can deliver exceptional service and identify and handle exceptions quickly.
+- A templated return management flow to simplify returns management.
+To participate in this beta, email sbieber@adobe.com

+## Data Connection & Audience Activation (Public Beta)
+Expanded data sharing between Adobe Commerce & Adobe Experience Platform to drive more powerful personalized experiences.
+This capability enables merchants to:
+- Share Commerce customer profiles
+- Create custom attributes
+- Get Commerce insights in Real-Time CDP and Adobe Journey Optimizer
+- Support multiple datasets and datastreams
+To participate in this beta, email DataConnection@adobe.com

+## Backoffice Integration Starter Kit (Private Beta)
+The backoffice integration starter kit provides developers with an accelerator to build event-driven integrations with systems like ERPs, CRMs, and OMSs.
+With the starter kit developers can reduce development costs by upto 50%.
+The starter kit also follows Adobe Commerce best practices that reduce the cost of maintenance significantly.
+Included in it are
+- Data synchronization for commonly used objects like product, order, customer, stock, and shippment
+- Architectural blueprints following best practices
+- Onboarding scripts to accelerate development

+To participate in this beta, please submit the [enrollment form](https://forms.office.com/r/YbYArqE3DT)

+## Adobe Commerce Foundation (Public Beta)

-Each Adobe Commerce beta release includes all the changes delivered to Adobe Commerce core code by the scheduled release date, including, but not limited to the following functional areas:
+Each Adobe Commerce Foundation beta release includes all the changes delivered to Adobe Commerce core code by the scheduled release date, including, but not limited to the following functional areas:

 -  Latest security fixes
 -  Performance improvements